CrazyRedMachine/UltimatePopnController/README.md

 # Ultimate Pop'n Controller

-USB HID controller with 17 inputs (9 buttons, coin, test, reset, service), 20 outputs (18 lights, coin blocker, coin counter), 12-key matrix numpad, high polling rate, custom dll for full cabinet compatibility, and nice programmable features.
+USB HID controller with 17 inputs (9 buttons, coin, test, reset, service), 20 named outputs (18 lights, coin blocker, coin counter), 4 features (dip switches), 12-key matrix numpad, high polling rate, custom dll for full cabinet compatibility, Pop'n beMouse and Lively native compatibility, and nice programmable features.

 The goal was to replace the official IO Board from my pop'n cabinet with a DIY controller instead, for stability reasons (Konami IO boards are prone to failure, most Pop'n Music cabinets in the wild have broken lamps...) but also for QoL improvements (this allows me to use my panel system-wide and not only in-game, which means I can control a multiboot menu, play with emulators etc..).